WWE News: Triple H Comments On Potential CM Punk Return To WWE

 As previously reported by The Inquisitr, several former WWE stars, including The Rock, are scheduled to return for the premiere of Friday Night SmackDown on FOX.
 Earlier this week, Punk jokingly dismissed talks of a return on the show, and invited The Rock to call him live from the Staples Center, where Friday Night SmackDown is scheduled to be held.

 With these remarks, many have grown hopeful that Punk will eventually return to the company, even if it doesn’t take place on Friday.
-Triple H has kept the door somewhat open by claiming that it would have to make sense for all sides involved, but he did also note that they have a long way to make it a reality.
+Triple H has kept the door somewhat open by claiming that it would have to make sense for all sides involved, but he did also note that they have a long way to go to make it a reality.
 For now, it seems like there hasn’t been much progress on that front, as fans will likely have to continue waiting for Punk’s long-awaited return to the WWE.